Analysis | Why NATO, at 70, Is Facing New Doubt and Criticism

 7. How is NATO funded?

 Two ways.
-Countries make contributions based roughly on their gross national income to finance NATO’s relatively small annual budget, which is 2.4 billion euros ($2.6 billion) and covers the alliance’s headquarters, its integrated command and its own limited military capabilities.
-The U.S. had borne the heaviest share, but in 2019 its portion was reduced from 22% to 16%, the same as Germany’s, with all European countries except France raising their contributions to make up the difference.
+Countries make contributions based roughly on their gross national income to finance NATO’s relatively small annual budget, which is 2.4 billion euros ($2.7 billion) and covers the alliance’s headquarters, its integrated command and its own limited military capabilities.
+The U.S. bore the heaviest share until a 2019 decision to reduce the country’s portion from 22% to 16%, the same as Germany’s after all European member countries except France agreed to raise their contributions to make up the difference.
 Most of NATO’s capacity comes from the armed forces of member nations.
-In 2006, members set a “guideline” to spend at least 2% of their gross domestic product on defense.
+In 2006, they set a “guideline” to spend at least 2% of their gross domestic product on defense.
 In 2014, they agreed to “aim to move towards” the target by 2024.
 Nine members were expected to meet the goal in 2019.

 8. What changes does Trump want?

 He upended a July 2018 NATO summit by demanding that members meet the 2% level immediately and even broached the idea of doubling the target to 4%.
-He floated the idea of the U.S. “going it alone” if allies don’t comply.
+He raised the prospect of the U.S. “going it alone” if allies don’t comply.
 In a subsequent press conference, Trump said he didn’t think such a move was necessary and that “everyone’s agreed to substantially up their commitment.”
-Defense spending by NATO members has also been increasing more rapidly, with extra outlays by U.S. allies in the period 2016-2020 projected to total $130 billion -- a development for which Trump has been quick to claim credit.
+Defense spending by the European members of NATO and by Canada has been increasing more rapidly, with their extra outlays in the period 2016-2020 projected to total $130 billion -- a development for which Trump has been quick to claim credit.

 9. Has the U.S. always spent more on defense?

-Note: (An earlier version of this story corrected the currency for the first NATO budget figure in section 7.)